samfitgen/trgen/docs/Triathlete-Sprint_Distance_Triathlon-High_Volume.md

 **Description**:

-> 30min Easy (RPE 4) Work in 4x20-second relaxed sprints with 40 seconds of
+> 30min Easy (RPE4) Work in 4x20-second relaxed sprints with 40 seconds of
 > regular, RPE4 running in between each.